Anti-Qing sentiment: Overthrow of the Qing

 The Xinhai Revolution of 1911 was catalysed by the triumph of the Wuchang Uprising, when the victorious Wuchang revolutionaries telegraphed the other provinces asking them to declare their independence, and 15 provinces in Southern China and Central China did so.

 Xinhai revolutionaries launched mass massacres against the Manchus across Chinese cities.
-These notorious massacres of Manchus include which happened in Wuhan where some 10,000 Manchus were butchered and the massacre of some 20,000 Manchus in Xi'an.
+These notorious massacres include the mass killing of approximately 10,000 Manchus in Wuhan and the massacre of approximately 20,000 Manchus in Xi'an.
 The Hui Muslim community was divided in its support for the 1911 Xinhai Revolution.
 The Hui Muslims of Shaanxi supported the revolutionaries and the Hui Muslims of Gansu supported the Qing.
 The native Hui Muslims (Mohammedans) of Xi'an (Shaanxi province) joined the Han Chinese revolutionaries in slaughtering the entire 20,000 Manchu population of Xi'an.
 The native Hui Muslims of Gansu province led by general Ma Anliang sided with the Qing and prepared to attack the anti-Qing revolutionaries of Xi'an city.
 Only a few wealthy Manchus were held for ransom and some Manchu females survived.
 Wealthy Han Chinese seized Manchu girls to become their slaves and poor Han Chinese troops seized young Manchu women to be their wives.
 Young Manchu girls were also seized by Hui Muslims of Xi'an during the massacre and brought up as Muslims.

-Manchus living in Taiyuan were massacred by the revolutionaries in 1911.
-Manchus in the banner garrisons at Zhenjiang (Chinkiang) and Nanjing (Nanking) were slaughtered.
-The slaughter of Manchus at Nanjing was in revenge due to Han loyalist soldiers of the Qing under Qing loyalist Zhang Xun (who was Han) committing atrocities.
-The Manchu quarter in Xi'an was burned to the ground after the Manchus were slaughtered.

 On 29 December 1911, Sun Yat-Sen was sworn in as the first president of China.
 The Republic of China was proclaimed on 1 January 1912, and on 12 February 1912, the emperor of China, 6-year-old Puyi, and Empress Dowager Longyu signed an edict of abdication, ending 268 years of Qing rule and almost 2,000 years of dynastic rule in China.
 Incentives for Manchu nobles were discontinued by the government in 1924.

 Texts which contained anti-Manchu content were banned by President Yuan Shikai during Republican rule.
 However, anti-Manchu sentiment is on the rise again under the People's Republic of China, as many Han Chinese nationalists believe that the state treats minorities favorably.